Best Tennis Betting site in Hungary 2026

 If a player retires, match winner bets are valid as long as the first set was completed.
 If the retirement occurs before the end of the first set, match winner bets are voided.
 Other markets are settled if their outcome is already determined.

-Coverage is extensive, including all four Grand Slams (Australian Open, French Open, Wimbledon, US Open), the full ATP and WTA Tour calendars, and other events like the Budapest Grand Prix.
+Coverage is extensive, including all four Grand Slams (Australian Open, French Open, Wimbledon, US Open), the full ATP and WTA Tour calendars, and other events like the the Iași Open, which replaced the Budapest Grand Prix in 2025.

 Popular markets include Match Winner, Set Betting (correct score), Game and Set Handicaps, Total Games (Over/Under), and whether a tiebreak will occur in the match.